luhirsch/mavic-2026-solution/README.md

 ```bash
    python src/inference.py
 ```
-   This classifies the test images, scores them using the Mahalanobis detector and outputs a `submission.csv`.
+   This classifies the test images using the fine tuned backbone, scores them using the Mahalanobis detector and outputs a `submission.csv`.